xiw588/Xinan_Man/EDA.md

 sns.heatmap(corr_n, cmap=dpal, annot=True, fmt=".2f", ax=axn3, xticklabels=neu_predictors, yticklabels=neu_predictors);
 ```
  ![Neuro_Heat](Neuro_Heat.png)

+**Interpretation**:
+Neuropsychological measures in the same domain (e.g. Trail making Tests are in the attention/executive functioning domain; AVLT measures are in the memory domain), tend to be positively correlated.
+Correlations tend to be weaker and often in opposite directions for inter-domain comparisons.

+**Variable Selection:
+We should include variables that has different distribution within different baseline diagnosis group.
+For the highly correlated variables, for instance, ADAS11 and ADAS13, CDRSB and FAQ, we should furthur look into them and include only one within the pairs to avoid colinearity.**

 ## <a name="d.
 Cerebrospinal fluid (CSF) Biomarkers"></a> d.
 Cerebrospinal fluid (CSF) Biomarkers

+For Cerebrospinal fluid (CSF) Biomarkers, we first plot their histogram, second present their boxplot within each baseline diagnosis group, then calculate their correlations.

 ### <a name="1.Histogram"></a> 1.Histogram
 ```py
  # recode these three variable